Code of Student Conduct

 The following supplemental procedures shall apply with respect to complaints or other reports of alleged sexual misconduct by a student:

-- The college's Title IX compliance officer or designee shall investigate complaints or other reports of alleged sexual misconduct by a student.
+- The college's Title IX coordinator or designee shall investigate complaints or other reports of alleged sexual misconduct by a student.
 Investigations will be completed in a timely manner and the results of the investigation shall be referred to the student conduct officer for disciplinary action.

 - Informal dispute resolution shall not be used to resolve sexual misconduct complaints without written permission from both the complainant and the respondent.
 If the parties elect to mediate a dispute, either party shall be free to discontinue mediation at any time.
 In no event shall mediation be used to resolve complaints involving allegations of sexual violence.